Culture and Events

 Onsdag Frokost (Wednesday lunch)

 Twice a month, DAC volunteers prepare a tasty lunch for members and their guests.
 Attendees begin with a social time and move into being served at the attractively decorated tables.
 The hour is interspersed with commentary, announcements and singing in English and Danish.
-Cost is $10 for members and $13 for their guests.
-Reservations are required by the Friday before the scheduled luncheon.
+Cost is $12 for members and $15 for their guests.
+Pre-register and pay online.

 Learn this fascinating Chinese tile game from member and seasoned mah-jongg player, Anne-Lise Paulsen.
-This group meets every Wednesday (except December) from 10-6pm and beginners are welcome.
+This group meets every Wednesday (except December) from 10 am-6 pm and beginners are welcome.
 Games sets are provided, including larger printed tiles for the visually impaired.
-Bring a lunch and every other Wednesday is the option to purchase a plate for $10 at the DAC Wednesday lunches.
+Bring a lunch and every other Wednesday is the option to purchase a plate for $12 at the DAC Wednesday lunches.
+Reserve in advance as lunches sell out.

 Enjoy a time of good food and fellowship for the men of the DAC, ages 18+.
 They take turns preparing meals and doing the cleanup.
 All contribute to the cost of the meal.
 While some will speak in Danish, that is not a requirement.
 The group meets on the last Friday of every month from September-May.